santisq/PSNetScanners/docs/en-US/Test-TcpAsync.md

 > [!NOTE]
 >
-> - If a task is not completed after this timeout, the status will be `[PSNetScanners.TcpStatus]::TimedOut`.
+> - If a task is not completed after this timeout, the status will be `TimedOut`.
-> - If your `-ConnectionTimeout` is greater than the maximum timeout of [`TcpClient`](https://learn.microsoft.com/en-us/dotnet/api/system.net.sockets.tcpclient) and the connection fails, the status will be `[PSNetScanners.TcpStatus]::Closed`.
+> - If your `-ConnectionTimeout` is greater than the maximum timeout of [`TcpClient`](https://learn.microsoft.com/en-us/dotnet/api/system.net.sockets.tcpclient) and the connection fails, the status will be `Closed`.
 > - In both cases of a connectivity failure, the `.Details` property will be populated with a `SocketException`.
 > - The default value for this parameter is `4000` (4 seconds).